vijayanajay/meta-trader/docs/tasks.md

 *   **Status:** Done

 ---
+### Task 21 — Align Task Numbers with Descriptions
+*   **Rationale:** There is a discrepancy between user requests for specific task numbers (e.g., "Task 17") and the content of those tasks in this document.
+This indicates that task numbering may be out of sync with the project owner's view.
+*   **Items to implement:**
+    *   Review all tasks and ensure their numbers and descriptions are consistent and up-to-date with the project owner's expectations.
+    *   This is a documentation and project management task.
+*   **Status:** Done

+---

-### Task 23 — Investigate and Harden LLM API Connectivity
+### Task 22 — Harden LLM API Connectivity

 *   **Rationale:** The backtest runs are consistently failing with `APIConnectionError` when trying to reach the OpenRouter service.
 This prevents any signal from passing the LLM audit, effectively halting the strategy.
 The service needs to be made more resilient to these network-level issues.
 *   **Items to implement:**